bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 1: 00:18:41

 Oh, okay.
 So is the main cost for you guys right now actually the filters because you incur that cost as I see.
 Yeah, it's a large outgoing cost.
 I'm sure your hosting provider is charging you.
 Yeah, okay.

 Yeah, So, yeah, actually doing proofs of inclusion is possible, but yeah, it's good to know, yeah, you need that kind of to deploy this for real.
 If I can ask a follow-up question, do you guys, do you guys, to do this, do you, Are you mostly querying the UTXO set, the full set of transactions, just balances?

 Like what kind of data is crucial?

 Speaker 0: 00:19:30

 We do want the full transaction history list.
-Yeah.

 And so that's what we get in the filters right now.
-Wasabi is SecWit only, so we don't have to create filters pre-SecWit, August 2018 or something, or 17.
+Wasabi is SecWit only, so we don't have to create filters pre-SecWit, August 2018 or something, or 2017.
 Okay.
 Yeah.